 Remote Viewing Lab

-Perceive distant or hidden targets through structured protocols used in decades of research at Stanford Research Institute and beyond
+Perceive distant or hidden targets through structured protocols used in decades of research — from SRI International to modern practice.

 Session Types